prompt-injection containment

 Per-tenant decoys

-The agent only sees the decoy
+The agent only sees a decoy

 Each tenant gets a unique decoy bundle: OpenAI keys, AWS credentials, Stripe secrets, JWTs, recovery phrases, Postgres URIs.
 Shape-correct, validator-gated, structurally indistinguishable.
-The real keys live behind a control key the agent was never handed.
+The real keys live behind a control file the agent was never handed.

 Per-tenant isolation